BitgesellOfficial/bitgesell/depends/README.md

 #### For macOS cross compilation

     sudo apt-get install curl bsdmainutils cmake libz-dev python3-setuptools libtinfo5 xorriso

+Note: You must obtain the macOS SDK before proceeding with a cross-compile.
+Under the depends directory, create a subdirectory named `SDKs`.
+Then, place the extracted SDK under this new directory.
+For more information, see [SDK Extraction](../contrib/macdeploy/README.md#sdk-extraction).

 #### For Win64 cross compilation